Addablestone13/Newgrounds.IO-for-Stencyl/README.md

 ✅ Check if user is signed into NewGrounds

 This is a work-in-progress.
 It currently works with basic Stencyl projects and has been tested in production.
-Some functionality (like full response feedback from scoreboards) is still incomplete.
+Some functionality is still incomplete.

 🔧 Status: